paypal/paypal-retail-node/README.md

 the standalone containers.
 In that case you would first authenticate the API caller against your own system, and verify the link between that account and the PayPal account before obtaining access tokens on their behalf.
 This provides an additional layer of security and control for end user applications making calls for your merchants via your app.

+Note: You MUST set the redirect URL of your app on developer.paypal.com to match the server to which you deploy the paypal-retail-node code with the path /returnFromPayPal appended.
+For example, if you've deployed to http://pph-retail-node.herokuapp.com, the return URL MUST be set to http://pph-retail-node.herokuapp.com/returnFromPayPal